Love Tech? Subscribe for weekly updates of our best content!

-The Vernee Mix 2 comes in a white square box made of a textured paper which looks good.
+The Vernee Mix 2 comes in a white square box made with a textured feel.
 Once inside, it’s budget origins reveal themselves as the phone is placed on top of a cheap plastic insert.

 In terms of freebies, Vernee does a good job.
 As well as the Micro-USB cable, SIM Pin and Wall Charger, you also get a transparent soft case (with drop protection corners) and a self-apply screen protector for both the front and back of the Vernee Mix 2.